- Absorption cooling technology – solar heat

 - Lack of chilling units with small capacities.

 - Higher initial investment costs for the solar cooling systems

 These issues are being addressed by the joint effort of the industry and government policies to promote the use of solar assisted cooling systems, which could have a huge impact on India’s energy scenario.

 SOLAR COOLING USING ARUN DISH – CASE STUDY

-TEL has successfully installed one ARUN solar concentrator dish for fulfilling its hot water requirements for operating a Vapor Absorption Machine (VAM) for air-conditioning for administration block.
-Later it installed another dish for increasing its air-conditioning capacity.
-The process of hot water generation for operating Vapor Absorption Machine to produce air-conditioning with the help of ARUN is as explained in the figure below:
+TEL has successfully installed one ARUN solar boiler dish for fulfilling its hot water requirements.
+The solar thermal system will generate steam for operating a Vapor Absorption Machine (VAM) for air-conditioning of the administration block.
+Later it installed another dish to generate more steam using solar thermal technology to increase their air-conditioning capacity.
+The process of solar hot water generation for operating a Vapor Absorption Machine (VAM) to produce air-conditioning is as explained in the figure below:

 Cooling loads generally have a high coincidence with the availability of solar irradiation.
 In a country like India where solar energy is available in most parts of the country and power shortfall is very common, the combination of using concentrated solar thermal(CST) and VAM for cooling has a high potential to replace conventional cooling machines that operate on electricity.
 Solar thermal concentrating technologies like Clique Solar’s ARUN solar boiler can achieve high temperatures, thus allowing the use of multiple effect VAMs which can reach higher COPs.
 The actual data of fuel savings by Clique Solar’s ARUN Solar boiler system installed at TEL,Chennai is an excellent example of solar cooling and an inspiration for others to use solar for cooling.

 Clique Solar has received developmental support from the Ministry of New and Renewable Energy (MNRE) and I.I.T.
 Bombay for its ARUN Solar Boiler Technology